mfundo02/cross-matching/srl2/index.rst

 - The coner coordiantes are extracted to use the relevenat area of the KiDS catalog for  filtring and crossmatcing.

 ### 2. Filtering KiDS Data
-- The dataset is filtered based on specific RA and Dec ranges.
+- The dataset is filtered based on specific RA and Dec ranges based on the MeerKLASS image given.
 - The subset of sources is extracted and reset for indexing consistency.

 ### 3. Matching Sources
 - The script calculates the angular separation between MeerKAT and KiDS sources.
 - The closest KiDS counterpart is identified for each MeerKAT source.
-- A DataFrame (`closest_matches_df`) is created containing matched sources and their separation distances.

 ### 4. Filtering Based on Separation
 - Matched sources are categorized based on angular separation:
-  - Sources with separation < 3 arcsec which can be configured in the scirpt.
+- Sources with separation < 3 arcsec,which can be configured in the scirpt- are choosen as a succesful match
-- Sources are progressively removed from the dataset after each filtering step.

 ### 5. Generating FITS Cutouts
 - The script extracts small FITS cutouts around matched sources,using the coordinates from the same catalog